Advances in Moderation Analysis: An Introduction to Mixture Regression

 - how to conduct a mixture regression.

 You’ll learn how to identify subgroups of families and individuals who may not follow typical patterns, which can otherwise be difficult.
 You’ll learn about the theory and techniques related to mixture regression that will enable to you to employ this important new method.
+A "hands on" portion of the webinar will utilize MPlus and STATA software.

 Approved for 1 CFLE contact hour of continuing education credit.